Church of the Saviour, Tyumen

 It is believed that the early wooden church was raised in 1586, which after several fires was reconstructed into a stable stone building in the late 17th century.
-The Church of the Saviour saw another two rebuildings in the late 19th century.
+The Church of the Saviour saw another two re-buildings in the late 19th century.
 After the 1917 October Revolution, the church was subject of confiscations of its property in 1922, and in 1930 was closed and became a momentary prison.
 After the failed attempt to destroy the church two years later, it has been used as an archive and a library.
 Nowadays the building stores material for the Tyumen Local Historical Museum, but is expected to be returned to the local eparchy in 2019.

 History

 The church at the Large Spasskaya Street

 According to the Kungursk Codex (p.
 121), the first Church of the Saviour was constructed in 1586 in the Tyumen Kremlin: